Thomas Grüter: Career

 But then came good an enquiry as good fortune for Grüter.
 FC Basel's goalkeeper Remo Brügger was ruled out for a long time following a traffic accident, and because the youth goalie was injured, Grüter was brought in on loan.
 In January 1989 Grüter joined Basel's first team during their 1988–89 season under head coach Urs Siegenthaler.
 After playing in five test games Grüter played his domestic league debut for his new club in the away game on 19 March as Basel played a 2–2 draw with CS Chênois.
 His loan contract came to an end at the end of the season, but Grüter refused to return to FC St. Gallen and because he had convinced trainer Siegenthaler so much, it was Brügger who went to St. Gallen in a player swap during the summer break.

 Grüter played the following three seasons as regular goalkeeper.
 Despite the fact that Christian Reinwald transferred in for the 1992–93 season and that Swiss international goalkeeper Stefan Huber transferred in for the 1993–94 season, Grüter stayed with the club as second goalkeeper.
 During that season, under head-coach Claude Andrey, Grüter's team mates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international strikers Dario Zuffi and Philippe Hertig.
 Together they won the promotion/relegation group and became Nationalliga B champions and thus won promotion to the top flight of Swiss football.
 This after six seasons in the second tier.

 Grüter retired from active football in 1997.
 Between the years 1990 and 1997 Grüter played a total of 221 games for Basel.
 134 of these games were in the Nationalliga B or Nationalliga A, 14 in the Swiss Cup and 73 were friendly games.

-Private life
+Personal life

 In the summer of 1997, Thomas Grüter hung his football boots on a hook.
 He went self-employed and started his own business, setting up an advertising agency.
 He later published the magazine “50 plus” and remained loyal to FC Basel, both emotionally and professionally, and was the publisher of "Joggeli-Magazin" (match program) with his company.
 He worked for FCB as a goalie coach under Christian Gross from 1999 to 2009.
 With Gross' discharge, Grüter's time in the football business also ended.
 Today he focuses on his projects in the publishing sector.
 Thomas Grüter, who lives in the Basel suburb of Binningen, no longer follows football events very closely.
 Quote Grüter: "I don't even have a television."